MicrosoftDocs/dynamics365smb-docs/financials/ui-enter-criteria-filters.md

 ms.author: solsen

 ---
-# Entering Criteria in Filters
+# Searching, Filtering, and Sorting Data
+There are a few things that you can do that will help you find, pinpoint, and scan records in a list.
+These include searching, filtering, and sorting.

 When you want to search for data, such as customer names, addresses, or product groups, you enter criteria.
 In search criteria you can use all the numbers and letters that you normally use in the specific field.
 In addition, you can use special symbols to further filter the results.
+There are two ways to search: using the Quick Filter or column filters.

-## Searching using the Quick Filter
+## Searching by Using the Quick Filter
 You can add filters to all pages by using the Quick Filter.
 The Quick Filter is enabled by choosing the magnifier icon in the top right corner of a page.
 This filtering type is used for a fast entry of criteria.

 > [!IMPORTANT]